Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the support of A.T.E.
-Chandra Foundation for this research.
+Chandra Foundation and Safexpress Centre for Data, Learning and Decision Sciences at Ashoka University for this research.
 We further acknowledge the support of the Department of Atomic Energy, Government of India, to TIFR under project no. 12-R\&D-TFR-5.01-0500.

-In Appendix \ref{additional_numerics}, we first display graphs of additional numerical experiments for Mumbai.
-These include a graph of hopitalised and deceased in the two models.
-We also show the output of a longer 470 day experiment where variants were also modelled.
-In Appendix \ref{compartmental_models}, we describe the behaviour of the compartmental models such as SIR, SEIR in early branching process phase before the number of infected are sufficient to follow the ODE.

-We provide detailed proofs of the results stated in Section \ref{Theoretical_results} in Appendix \ref{proofs}.
-Then in Appendix \ref{intermediate_model}, we present the asymptotic analysis of the intermediate (group-structure) model.
-As we observed earlier, naive scaling of the smaller model underestimates the number infected in the larger one when we start with small number of initial infections.
-We show this in a simpler SIR setting in Section \ref{heuristic_initial}.
-Finally, we provide the key details of the parameters and the city statistics used in our numerical experiments in Section \ref{Numerical Parameters Section}.
+We thank Shubhada Agrawal (IISc Bangalore) for insightful initial discussions on this project, and Shane Henderson (Cornell University) for his valuable feedback on our work.